 Vitamin D may be the most important nutrient you will need.
-Numerous studies have shown how important vitamin D levels are to your overall health.
+Numerous studies have shown how important these levels are to your overall health.
 Some doctors are even using these levels as a baseline to determine how healthy you are.

 In the past this vitamin did not get as much time in the spotlight as it currently does.
 Now, physicians are prescribing mega doses of vitamin D to help patients with all sorts of conditions.

 Years ago we spent more time outdoors than we do now.
 This sun exposure, combined with less environmental toxins, was sufficient enough for most of us to maintain adequate health.
 Over the years, as technology advanced, we find ourselves inside more often glued to our TVs, computers, and phones.

 In addition to less sun exposure, our food is not nearly as nutrient dense as it used to be.
 Therefore, we turn to supplements for optimal health.
 Fortunately, vitamin D is easy and inexpensive to purchase.
 Some researchers and scientists recommend taking it with vitamin K2.
 This combination helps direct calcium into the right areas.